Outdoor Research Foray II GTX Jacket

 Other Versions of the Outdoor Research Foray

 In addition to the men’s Foray II GTX Jacket tested here, Outdoor Research also makes Foray Gore-Tex Pants that retail for $180, use the same 2-layer construction, and weigh 10.7 ounces.
 They also recently released the $399 Foray 3-in-1 Parka, which pairs a 2-layer outer shell with an insulated midlayer that uses the brand’s 60g VerticalX Eco fill for cold-weather warmth.
-On the women’s side, the Aspire II GTX Jacket costs the same as the Foray and retains a nearly identical build and feature set, including a 2-layer Gore-Tex Paclite membrane, 50D shell, and signature TorsoFlo vents.
+On the women’s side, the Aspire II GTX Jacket costs the same as the Foray and retains a nearly identical build and feature set, including a 2-layer Gore-Tex Paclite membrane, 50D shell, and signature TorsoFlo vents (see our in-depth Aspire II GTX review here).
 The only major differences are weight and colorways, with the women’s Aspire Jacket clocking in at 11.7 ounces and the pants at 9.8 ounces (both are also offered in dedicated plus sizes).
 There’s no 3-in-1 women’s option, although the new Aspire Trench ($249) is a nice addition to the collection for wet commutes and around-town use.

 - Well-rounded design and feature set for everything from three-season hiking and backpacking to the occasional mild-weather ski tour.